BitBotFactory/MikaLendingBot/docs/configuration.rst

 ``autorenew`` If 0, does nothing.
 If 1, will enable autorenew on loans once the bot closes with CTRL-C.

+``KeepStuckOrders`` If True, keeps orders that are "stuck" in the market instead of canceling them.

+- Default value: True
+- Allowed values: True or False
+- A "Stuck" order occurs when it partially fills and leaves the coins balance total (total = open orders + let in balance) below your ``minloansize`` and so the bot would not be able to lend it again if it was canceled.
+- When disabled, stuck orders will be canceled and held in balance until enough orders expire to allow it to lend again.

 ``endDate`` Bot will try to make sure all your loans are done by this date so you can withdraw or do whatever you need.

 - Default value: Disabled